dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/1-adding-movement.md

 ```

 The game should now have lasted 21 phases, but still end with the `LONE_SURVIVOR` end condition as all your players
 march in a neat line directly northwards and straight into the nearby water!

-In the next step, [next step](2-maintaining-history.md) we will look at maintaining a history the directions
+In the [next step](2-maintaining-history.md) we will look at maintaining a history the directions
 that your players are travelling in.